 The flu is a viral infection that’s highly contagious

-Now, with the flu being officially a nationwide outbreak, it’s important to try to minimize your exposure to it.
+Now, in case you’re wondering what the official status is with the flu, you can actually keep an eye on it with the CDC’s FluView website.
+But no matter its official status, it’s important to try to minimize your exposure to it.
 Because it’s highly, highly contagious.

 The first is to get a yearly flu shot.
 It’ll help minimize your chances of getting it.
-And if you do catch it, it can help minimize the duration and severity of the sickness (in other words, you’ll be less sick than if you didn’t get the shot).
+And if you do still catch the flu, having had your immunization shot will minimize the duration and severity of the sickness (in other words, you’ll be less sick than if you didn’t get the shot).

-The other way to avoid getting influenza is to avoid everyone who’s sick or potentially sick (translation: avoid leaving the house) until influenza season is over.
-And since that’s usually sometime in April… well, it’s hard to do.
+The other way to avoid getting influenza is to avoid everyone who’s sick or potentially sick (translation: avoid leaving the house) during influenza season.
+And since that varies each year – and can last from September until April… well, it’s hard to do.

 - Wash your hands – especially before you eat.